I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_videodesc.md

 `OutputFrameFreq`

 Specifies the desired frame rate of output video as defined by <a href="..\dxva\ns-dxva-_dxva_frequency.md">DXVA_Frequency</a>.

-`SampleFormat`

-Specifies the format of the sample defined by the <a href="..\dxva\ne-dxva-_dxva_sampleformat.md">DXVA_SampleFormat</a> structure.

-`SampleHeight`

-Specifies the height of the sample, in pixels.

-`SampleWidth`

-Specifies the width of the sample, in pixels.

-`Size`

-Specifies the size of this structure, in bytes.

 ## Remarks
 For examples showing structure member values for deinterlacing or converting different types of content, see <a href="https://msdn.microsoft.com/be721bde-3c72-4942-9f33-5ea1bf2d187c">DeinterlaceQueryAvailableModes</a>.